-There are two bedrooms, one double with en – suite shower room and one twin room plus a family bathroom.
+There are two bedrooms, one double with en – suite shower room (with grab rails) and one twin room plus a family bathroom.

-The cottage has a patio area, enclosed garden with furniture and barbeque set.
+The cottage has a private patio area with garden furniture and barbecue set.
 Extensive lawned areas as well.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 2 bathrooms of which 1 family bathroom and 1 en suite|

 |Nearest travel links||Nearest airport: Liverpool 142 km, Nearest railway: Llanfairpwll 5.5 km|

 |Family friendly||Great for children of all ages|